 The stadium design will not only reinforce Qatar’s commitment to leave a physical legacy proportionate to Qatar’s needs but also herald a new concept of sustainable tournament infrastructure, which will help other countries to host such mega-events.

 The main sustainable feature of the Ras Abu Aboud project is lower construction costs.
-The utilisation of pre-fabricated and modular elements during the stadium design will reduce the waste generation during production of stadium components, as well as during construction.
+The utilisation of prefabricated and modular elements during the stadium design will reduce the waste generated during the production of stadium components, as well as during construction.
 The modular approach will also minimise the construction time of the venue.

 The stadium structure will also have a reduced CO2 footprint due to minimal construction material used and waste generated.
 The sustainable approach is expected to help the stadium achieve four-star Global Sustainability Assessment System (GSAS) certification.